-- Railroad Bridge Crossings: Supplemental analysis for railroad bridge crossings at two locations across Business I-80 to accommodate changes in project design.
+- Railroad Bridge Crossings: Supplemental analysis for up to three railroad bridge crossings across Business I-80 to accommodate changes in project design.
 This includes modifications (replacement and realignment) to the existing Elvas Underpass (Caltrans Bridge 24-0031) and to the existing B Street Underpass (Caltrans Bridge 24-0023) (Figure 1-3).
-The modified Elvas Underpass would consist of Elvas East Underpass and Elvas West Underpass, which would be separate structures, but closely spaced to one another.
-The Elvas East Underpass would be a new structure on the existing Union Pacific (UP) Fresno Subdivision.
-The Elvas West Underpass would be a new structure on the UP Martinez Subdivision.
-The modified B Street Underpass would, similarly, consist of two separate but also closely spaced structures on the UP Martinez Subdivision. - Passenger Train Layover Facility: The 2015 Draft EIR contemplated a passenger train layover facility adjacent to Old Town Roseville, located along the west leg of the Union Pacific (UP) wye track connecting the UP Roseville Subdivision with the UP Valley Subdivision.
-Subsequent to certification of the Final EIR for the SR3T Project, a revised location of the proposed passenger train layover facility was selected adjacent to the UP Roseville Subdivision, east of the originally proposed location, with the majority of the revised layover facility located between Tiger Way and Galleria Boulevard (Figure 1-4).
+The modified Elvas Underpass would consist of Elvas East Underpass and Elvas West Underpass.
+Elvas East Underpass would be a single track structure on the existing Union Pacific (UP) Fresno Subdivision.
+Elvas West Underpass would consist of a two track structure on the UP Martinez Subdivision.
+The modified B Street Underpass would consist of two separate track structures (e.g., two track and one single track structure) on the UP Martinez Subdivision. - Passenger Train Layover Facility: The original SR3T EIR contemplated a passenger train layover facility adjacent to Old Town Roseville, located along the west leg of the Union Pacific (UP) wye track connecting the UP Roseville Subdivision with the UP Valley Subdivision.
+Subsequent to certification of the Final EIR for the SR3T Project, supplemental analysis would be conducted for a revised location of the proposed passenger train layover facility (Figure 1-4).